 Upgraded Relentless: Most balanced gun in its class.
 When reloading, detonates a Combo explosion on primed targets in the immediate area.

-MW perk of detonating explosions when you reload would be more useful if it had a decent radius.
+Artinia's Gambit has a MW perk of detonating explosions when you reload that would be more useful if it had a decent radius.
 Magazine size of 100 makes it mainly useful in proc’ing Focused Freeze or Badge of Devastation.

 Upgraded Sledgehammer: Slower rate of fire with best striking power.
 Marksman's Swiftness: Weak point hits increase weapon rate of fire by 10% for 10 seconds.
 Stacks to 10.